jrespie/jrespie.github.io/index.md

 # About Me

 Hi!
-I'm James Espie, known to some as "JPie", I'm a software tester, based in Auckland, New Zealand.
+I'm James Espie, known to some as "JPie", I'm an engineering leader, based in Tauranga, New Zealand.

 I'm also a speaker, coach, mentor, and a bunch of other things.
-I love testing, and helping others achieve their goals.
+I love talking quality, engineering culture, and helping others achieve their goals.

-This is my website, where you'll find my blog, which is updated whenever I get bursts of inspiration.

 Thanks for stopping by!